Overcoming Obstacles, Encouraging Abilities

 DDA Careers

-#1851 – Community Support Worker | Permanent Full Time
+Community Support Worker | Temporary Full Time – #1955

 Why do people select a particular job?
 Money, schedule, and fun?
 How about all of that?
-The Developmental Disabilities Association needs a Community Support Worker (CSW) to assist clients with their physical, vocational, recreational, social, emotional, and daily life skill development.
-The CSW supports clients to achieve the greatest degree of independence and quality of …
+Developmental Disabilities Association needs a Community Support Worker (CSW) to assist clients with their physical, vocational, recreational, social, emotional, and daily life skill development.
+The CSW supports clients to achieve the greatest degree of independence and quality of life …